koulanurag/opcc/_sources/development.rst.txt

     python scripts/td3.py --help

-The policies are saved in :code:`opcc/assets/<env-name>/model/model_<model-id>.p`, where :code:`id` is an whole number.
-Also, For semantic reasons, we assign larger number to poor quality policies.
+The policies are saved in :code:`opcc/assets/<env-name>/model/model_<model-id>.p`, where :code:`id` is a whole number.
+For semantic reasons, we assign larger number to poor quality policies.

 -----------------
 Generate-Queries